invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 ask myself
 ----------
 | 12/13/2014
-| Instead of telling myself what to do, ask myself what I feel like doing and do that instead.
+| Instead of telling myself what to do, ask what I feel like doing and do that instead.
 | If I keep getting distracted, then my brain and body are trying to tell me something.
 | Write in my notebook, "What would I like to do now?"
 | After writing three options, circle one and do it.